Pricing

 Second.
 My experience coaching people for all major job categories has taught me an important lesson: anyone applying for such jobs should be able to qualify if an answer, including its depth, is for them.
 Some stories will be for mid-level roles while others will be for L7+ roles, while others will be for sales.

 While it is true that many of these stories are from IT, I picked examples from a variety of industries.
-Furthermore, you have the option to generate examples for your own role.

 from a candidate in Seattle - under Invent and Simplify